catseye/Samovar/doc/Samovar.md

       import ItemRules.
       import Actors.
       import Brickyard.
+      goal [].
     }
     ===> Ignatz picks up the brick.
     ===> Ignatz puts down the brick.
     ===> Ignatz picks up the brick.
     ===> Ignatz puts down the brick.

+There is nothing stopping an implementation from allowing a Samovar description to be spread over multiple source files, but there is no facility to reference one source file from another in Samovar, so how they are located and collected is up to the implementation.

 chairs
 ------